Astros vs. Mets Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has nine doubles, two triples, nine home runs, 39 walks and 40 RBI (66 total hits).
-He has stolen three bases.
+- Alex Bregman has 67 hits with nine doubles, two triples, nine home runs, 39 walks and 40 RBI.
+He's also stolen three bases.

 Bregman Recent Games